Pink Dot SG: Section 377A of the Penal Code of Singapore

-Repealed
+Repeal

 In February 2022, the Court of Appeal of the Supreme Court of Singapore reaffirmed that 377A cannot be used to prosecute men for having gay sex, and that it is "unenforcable in its entirety".
 In August 2022, Prime Minister Lee Hsien Loong announced that Section 377A would be repealed by the government, ending criminalisation both de facto and de jure.

 In response to the repeal announcement, Pink Dot SG and various other LGBTQ community groups in Singapore released a community statement, praising the repeal as a "significant milestone and a powerful statement that state-sanctioned discrimination has no place in Singapore", and also acknowledging the repeal as "the first step on a long road towards full equality for LGBTQ+ people in Singapore".
 The bill was assented by President Halimah Yacob on 27 December 2022 and gazetted on 3 January 2023, thus officially repealing Section 377A, 16 years after it became de jure unenforced.